 Income tax expense includes U.S. federal and state taxes on operations, as applicable.
 Prior to our IPO, our Predecessor was organized as a disregarded entity for income tax purposes.
 As a result, our Predecessor's sole owner, Diamondback, was responsible for federal income taxes on our Predecessor's taxable income.
-Even though we are organized as a limited partnership under state law, we are treated as a corporation for U.S. federal income tax purposes and are subject to U.S. federal and state income tax at corporate rates, subsequent to the effective date of our election to be treated as a corporation.
-As such, our net income for the three and six months ended June 30, 2019 reflects a provision for income taxes for the period subsequent to our IPO.
-For the periods prior to our IPO, net income for the three and six months ended June 30, 2019 and 2018 reflects on a pro forma basis, a provision for income taxes as if our Predecessor had been treated as a corporation for U.S. federal income tax purposes.
+Even though we are organized as a limited partnership under state law, we are treated as a corporation for U.S. federal and state income tax at corporate rates, subsequent to the effective date of our election to be treated as a corporation.
+As such, our net income for the three and nine months ended September 30, 2019 reflects a provision for income taxes for the period subsequent to our IPO.
+For the periods prior to our IPO, net income for the nine months ended September 30, 2019 and the three and nine months ended 2018 reflects on a pro forma basis, a provision for income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income taxes as if our Predecessor had been treated as a corporation for U.S. federal income tax purposes.